collective/plonetheme.booster/README.rst

    This text does not appear on pypi or github.
 It is a comment.

 ==============================================================================
-Spot
+Booster
 ==============================================================================

-Booster is a clean and elegant free Plone Theme that is suitable for landing pages and other related businesses..
+Booster is a clean and elegant free Plone Theme that is suitable for landing pages and other related businesses.

 .. image:: https://raw.githubusercontent.com/vikas-parashar/plonetheme.booster/master/preview.png